 - (1) Route shall be located along the most direct line of travel that is convenient and safe for bicyclists and pedestrians. - (2) Routes and bikeway design shall be ADA compliant. - (3) Avoid routes that cross driveways serving commercial and visitor serving uses.
 Where no alternative route can be identified, consider reconfiguration of on-street parking in these areas to improve safety. - (4) Pavement surface quality Bikeways shall be free of surface defects that compromise bicycle safety.
 Utility covers and drains shall align with the bikeway surface and be located outside of the bikeway when feasible.
-Drainage grates shall be aligned perpendicular to the direction of travel in order to avoid catching bicycle wheels. - (5) Where bus stops are located along bikeways, design bus turnouts and the bike lane to avoid conflicts between passengers, buses, and bicycles. - (6) Identification of a reliable source of funds to support maintenance and operation shall be considered during the process of before identifying a new Class I Bikeway alignment. - (7) Bikeway design and route selection shall maximize public benefit and safety per dollar invested.
+Drainage grates shall be aligned perpendicular to the direction of travel in order to avoid catching bicycle wheels. - (5) Where bus stops are located along bikeways, design bus turnouts and the bike lane to conflicts between passengers, buses, and bicycles. - (6) Identification of a reliable source of funds to support maintenance and operation shall be considered before identifying a new Class I Bikeway alignment. - (7) Bikeway design and route selection shall maximize public benefit and safety per dollar invested.

-Policy CT-3j: The most recent version of design guidelines for bicycle and pedestrian facilities, such as those published by NACTO, Chapter 1000 of the Caltrans Highway Design Manual, AASHTO's "Guide for the Development of Bicycle Facilities", and the "California Manual on Uniform Traffic Control Devices" (MUTCD) shall be used as general design guidelines for design, construction and maintenance of bikeways.
+Policy CT-3j: The most recent version of Chapter 1000 of the Caltrans Highway Design Manual, AASHTO's "Guide for the Development of Bicycle Facilities", and the "California Manual on Uniform Traffic Control Devices" (MUTCD) shall be used as general design guidelines for design, construction and maintenance of bikeways.
 (GP2020)